Red Wings trounce struggling Canucks 6-1 - WHIZ News

-VANCOUVER, British Columbia (AP) — Dylan Larkin scored twice and the Detroit Red Wings extended their win streak with a 6-1 victory over the struggling Vancouver Canucks on Monday night.
+VANCOUVER, British Columbia (AP) — Dylan Larkin scored twice and the Detroit Red Wings beat the struggling Vancouver Canucks 6-1 Wednesday night for their third straight win.

-Robby Fabbri and Gustav Lindstrom each contributed a goal and an assist for the Red Wings, who have won three straight.

-The Canucks’ lone goal came from Sheldon Dries early in the second period.
+“It’s tough to beat anybody in this league two times in a row,” Detroit coach Derek Lalonde said.
+“And especially with the noon game (on Saturday), the travel, it’s a five-hour flight for us and we’ve basically been on a go for eight days in a row and we’ve had four long practices this week along with the three games.

+“You don’t know what to expect and what our legs were but our guys responded extremely well.
+They were great from the get-go.”

-Collin Delia stopped 17 shots for Vancouver, which has now given up five or more goals in 25 of 54 games this season.
+Sheldon Dries scored for Vancouver and Collin Delia stopped 17 shots.
+The Canucks have given up five or more goals in 25 of 54 games this season.

-The result marked the second time in three days the Red Wings have chalked up a lopsided victory over the Canucks after beating them 5-2 in Detroit on Saturday.
+Lindstrom made it a three-goal lead just 40 seconds into the period.
+Rasmussen got the puck at the side of the net, tried a wraparound shot before Lindstrom finally jammed the puck in for his first goal of the season.

+Suter added to the lead at 5:19 when he blasted a shot past Delia from the low slot.

-Berggren sealed the score 7:52 into the third period, collecting a slick pass from Joe Veleno and tapping it in backdoor to make it 6-1 with his 11th goal of the campaign.
+Berggren sealed it at 7:52 a he got a slick pass from Joe Veleno and tapped it in backdoor to make it 6-1 with his 11th.

+“I think we’ve got to be better than what we showed in the third period,” Vancouver defenseman Oliver Ekman-Larsson said.
+“I thought we were in the game at one point there, 3-1, a shot away to be right back in it.
+And they came out and they (score), so we have to manage the game a little bit better in the third to kind of hang around a little bit and get our chances.
+But we couldn’t do that.”

 Detroit was a perfect 1-for-1 with the man advantage while Vancouver went 0-for-4.